 - Unplug the power cord from the AC socket. - Leave the lamp until it has fully cooled down (about 1 hour).

 3 Remove the lamp unit cover.

-Turn over the projector and place it on a board or other raised surface on a table so as not to allow the lens to come in contact with the table.
+Turn the projector over.
 Loosen the user service screw (1) that secures the lamp unit cover.
 Remove the lamp unit cover (2).